-IP ratings define how effectively an electric scooter is protected from the environment, and provide a standardized scale for dust and water resistance.
-The Electric Scooter IP Rating Table provides the worst riding conditions that the scooter can withstand based on its IP rating.
+IP ratings define how effectively an electric scooter’s parts are protected from the environment and provide a standardized scale for dust and water resistance.
+The Electric Scooter IP Rating Table provides the worst riding conditions that the scooter can withstand before it suffers damage from the elements.

-IP Ratings Referred to as “international protection” or “ingress protection” (IP) codes, the first digit relates to a scooter’s protection from debris and the second digit relates to a scooter’s protection from water, with an X in either position meaning that no data has been collected.
+IP Ratings Referred to as “international protection” or “ingress protection” (IP) codes, these standards were first defined by the IEC in 1976.
+The first digit relates to an electronic device’s protection from debris and the second digit relates to its protection from water, with an X in either position meaning that no data has been collected.

 Electric Scooter IP Rating Table

 |None||Possibly some water resistance, but not guaranteed; not advisable for wet conditions|

 |IPX4||Wet ground, mist/fog; light, infrequent rain|

 Light, infrequent rain

 Nearly all electric scooters are tolerant to normal dust and dirt conditions, even when they are not given an IP rating (though trekking through extreme environments like desserts is never advisable).

 However, not all electric scooters are water resistant, and it is not equally advisable to ride them all in wet weather.